3. Creating user interface and configure Mixed Reality Toolkit

-In the previous lesson, you learned some of the capabilities the Mixed Reality Toolkit (MRTK) has to offer by starting your first application for the HoloLens 2.
+In the previous lesson, you learned about some of the capabilities the Mixed Reality Toolkit (MRTK) has to offer by starting your first application for the HoloLens 2.
 In this next lesson you'll learn how to create and organize buttons along with UI text panels, and use default interaction (touch) to interact with each button.
 You will also explore the addition of simple actions and effects, such as changing the size, sound and color of objects.
 This module will introduce basic concepts about modifying MRTK profiles, starting with turning off the spatial mesh visualization.

 - Customize and configure Mixed Reality Toolkit profiles

 - Interact with holograms using UI elements and buttons

 How to Configure the Mixed Reality Toolkit Profiles (Change Spatial Awareness Display Option)

 In this section, you'll learn how to customize and configure the default MRTK profiles by adjusting the display option of the spatial awareness mesh.
 You may follow these same principles for adjusting any settings or values in the MRTK profiles.